sbraham/DiceCalculator/README.md

 - modifier
 - dice presets

-Was also done as a begging for me to use Tkinter - this will be inplomented in later projects
+Was also done as a begging for me to use Tkinter (Python GUI) - this will be inplomented in later projects